joshphillipssr/immybot/SentinelOne/C9 Scripts/C9SentinelOneMeta.psm1.txt

     $FunctionName = "Get-C9SentinelOneInfo"
     Write-Host  "[$ScriptName - $FunctionName] Time to go hunting for the SentinelOne agent on the endpoint..."
     $infoObject = Invoke-ImmyCommand -ScriptBlock {
-        Write-Host  "[$ScriptName - $FunctionName] I'm inside an Invoke-ImmyCommand script block now...gonna use Get-CimInstance and look for some services..."
+        Write-Host  "[$using:ScriptName - $using:FunctionName] I'm inside an Invoke-ImmyCommand script block now...gonna use Get-CimInstance and look for some services..."
         $service = Get-CimInstance -ClassName Win32_Service -Filter "Name='SentinelAgent'" -ErrorAction SilentlyContinue
         if (-not ($service -and $service.PathName)) {
             return $null